Comfort Suites Four Seasons

 Located near the Bicentennial Garden, The Bog Garden gives visitors a rare chance to walk through the wetlands via an elevated walkway.
 Visitors will be surrounded by lush green vistas - a welcome escape from the sights and sounds of the city.
 The nature preserve contains a multitude of local flora and fauna, and the notable attractions in the park are the Dr. Joe Christian Serenity Falls and the Starmount Farms Lake Overlook.
 About a mile of trails wind through the park, and bicycles are strictly prohibited.

-What was once home to North Carolina Governor John Motley Morehead, is now a National Historical Landmark and tourist attraction.
-The building's history began even before the founding of the city with its erection in 1795, then in 1844 architect Alexander Jackson Davis began a prototype Italianate style villa for the governor and eventually finished in 1846.
+What was once home to North Carolina Governor John Motley Morehead is now a National Historical Landmark and tourist attraction.
+The building's history began even before the founding of the city with it being built in 1795, then in 1844 architect Alexander Jackson Davis began a prototype Italianate style villa for the governor and eventually finished in 1846.
 It is one of the oldest standing Italianate structures in all of the United States.
 Tours are early morning and afternoons from Tuesday through Sunday.

 The Tanger Family Bicentennial Garden was created by Greensboro Beautiful, Inc. in conjunction with the Greensboro Parks & Recreation Department.
 Greensboro Beautiful is a nonprofit organization dedicated to maintaining and enhancing Greensboro's natural beauty, and in 1976 created the Bicentennial Garden with that purpose in mind.
 Sculptures of historical interest are placed throughout the park, and the flowering trees, lush greenery, and flowing stream create an idyllic setting for a romantic or family outing.
 This public garden is open daily from dawn until dusk, and is available for weddings.